 As you drive into Foley, Alabama, you are struck by the unassuming charm of the town.
 The downtown streets are lined with small, locally-owned businesses and the occasional chain store, but they all seem to blend seamlessly together.
 And if you venture further into tow you will find all the amenities of a larger town.
 It’s the kind of place where you could spend hours wandering around, discovering hidden gems and chatting with friendly locals.

 The town itself is situated in the heart of Baldwin County, surrounded by fields and farmland.
 It’s a place where agriculture is king, and the people have a deep respect for the land and the work it takes to make a living off of it.
 You can see the evidence of this in the produce stands and farmers markets that dot the landscape, offering fresh, locally-grown fruits and vegetables.

-Despite its small size, Foley has a rich history that is evident in the carefully restored buildings and historic landmarks.
+Although the town is growing rapidly, Foley has a rich history that is evident in the carefully restored buildings and historic landmarks.
 There’s a sense of pride in the town’s past that is still very much alive today.
 It’s a place that has been through its share of hardships, but has emerged stronger and more resilient for it.

 As you leave Foley, you can’t help but feel a sense of gratitude for the time you spent here.
 It’s a town that may be small, but it has a big heart and an indomitable spirit.